Say Hello To Adele's Sombre Shade

 In the 1970s a new water pipe was being laid in the bar, and in the course of excavations workmen uncovered the skeleton of a teenage girl.

-According to forensic experts she had been there for the best part of 100 years, yet no one could discover her identity or find any reason for her decidedly unconventional resting place.
+According to forensic experts, rumour has it that she had been there for the best part of 100 years, yet no one could discover her identity or find any reason for her decidedly unconventional resting place.

 She was reburied in consecrated ground, and the spot where she had lain was covered with a concrete slab.